To heal children, strengthen families, and build community.

 We were founded by the Junior League of Atlanta in 1981 as Georgia CHARLEE (Children Have All Rights – Legal, Educational, Emotional) to provide a brighter future for children in the state foster care system who had mental health needs.
 In 1992, we adopted the name CHRIS representing our core values: Creativity, Honor, Respect, Integrity, and Safety.
 In 2016, CHRIS Kids became CHRIS 180 – representing our commitment to helping those we serve change directions and change their lives.

-We help children, young adults, and families through mental health counseling at our CHRIS Counseling Center, group homes for abused and neglected children in foster care, adoption services, a community Clubhouse for 15-21 year olds, and a supportive housing program for single and parenting youth, ages 17-24, who are homeless or have aged out of the foster care system, and in home programs that strengthen families.
-Training is also provided for the broader community through the CHRIS Training Institute, with a focus on trauma informed care.
+We help children, young adults, and families through mental health counseling at our CHRIS Counseling Center, group homes for abused and neglected children in foster care, adoption services, a Drop-In Center for homeless young adults, and a supportive housing program for single and parenting youth, ages 17-24, who are homeless or have aged out of the foster care system, and in home programs that strengthen families.
+Training is also provided for the broader community through the CHRIS Training Institute, with a focus on trauma-informed care.
 Our holistic approach enables children, youth and families to change the direction of their lives and become self-sufficient, contributing adults despite challenging circumstances.